Find Affordable College Courses

 3 Yearly Graduations

 The 7th most popular school in the country for psychiatric/mental health nursing majors who are seeking their doctor's degree is University of the Incarnate Word.
 Roughly 7,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $31,800 per year, while in-state graduate students, on average, pay $18,540 per year.
-The psychiatric/mental health nursing program at University of the Incarnate Word awarded 3 doctor's degrees during the 2020-2021 school year.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $33,700 per year, while in-state graduate students, on average, pay $19,800 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in psychiatric/mental health nursing from UIW.
+Of these students, 75% were women and 75% were members of underrepresented racial-ethnic groups.

 #10